enkidevs/curriculum/lua/lua-core/intro-to-lua/why-learn-lua.md

 ## Practice

 There are many benefits from learning Lua.
-Why is it perfect for beginners? ???
+Why is it perfect for coders of all levels? ???

+- All available answers are correct
 - Lua is simple
 - Lua is fast
 - Lua is lightweight